fivetran-conalking/Personal-Projects/projects/CursorBot/Readme.md

 **What can CursorBot do for me?**

 CursorBot helps you modify cursors to save time, reduce error and to not break that CTRL+C/V button that we so dearly love.
 It allows you to enter 5 required values for modifying cursors: connectorName, groupId, service, connectorId, ticketNumber.
-The application then provides the following stings
+The application then provides the following strings
 1. File name
 2. Commit title
 3. COmmit body